elenaparaschiv/docs.getdbt.com/website/docs/reference/enabled.md

 ## Definition
-An optional configuration for disabling models, seeds, snapshots, and data tests.
+An optional configuration for disabling models, seeds, and snapshots.

 * Default: true